 - 8 oz. shredded vegetarian-friendly cheddar jack cheese (For the vegan option, use vegan cheddar-style shreds or a combination of cheddar-style and pepper jack-style shreds)

 - Preheat oven to 400° F.

-- Line a large baking sheet with aluminum foil.
+- Line a large baking sheet with aluminum foil or parchment paper.
 Arrange the tortilla chips on the tray.

-- Heat olive oil on medium heat in a medium to large non-stick pan.
+- Heat olive oil over medium heat in a 10-inch non-stick pan.

 - Add onion and cook over medium heat for 5 minutes, stirring occasionally to prevent burning.

 - Stir in refried beans, salsa and taco seasoning.
 Cook over medium heat for an additional 2 minutes.